Jess Sedunary: AFLW career (2017–)

 Adelaide signed Sedunary for the 2018 season during the trade period in May 2017.

 In April 2019, Sedunary joined expansion club St Kilda, but returned to play with the Crows after playing only one season with St Kilda.

-Sedunary was placed on the list of inactive players for the 2022 season while she trains with Cycling Australia's Olympic Fast Track Program in an effort to qualify for the 2024 Summer Olympics.
+Sedunary was placed on the list of inactive players for 2022 season 6 while she trained with Cycling Australia's Olympic Fast Track Program in an effort to qualify for the 2024 Summer Olympics.

 In June 2022, Sedunary was traded to West Coast in exchange for Niamh Kelly and Amber Ward.